Amir Locke Shooting: Minneapolis Releases Body Cam Footage Of Deadly Police Encounter

 The Minnesota Bureau of Criminal Apprehension is investigating the shooting.
 As the top law enforcement agency in the state, it investigates all police shootings in Minnesota.

 Locke’s death is the latest violent incident involving Minneapolis police and Black men.
-The department has been under scrutiny for years and was put under the national spotlight after the killing of George Floyd in May 2020, for which former Minneapolis police officer Dereck Chauvin was convicted of murder.
-Chauvin is currently serving a 22-and-a-half-year prison sentence.MORE NEWS: St. Paul Shooting Suspect Found Dead By Officers Serving Arrest Warrant, Police Say
+The department has been under scrutiny for years and was put under the national spotlight after the killing of George Floyd in May 2020, for which former Minneapolis police officer Derek Chauvin was convicted of murder.
+Chauvin is currently serving a 22-and-a-half-year prison sentence.MORE NEWS: Minnesota Weather: Flurries In Western MN Could Impact Morning Commute

 Three other officers involved in Floyd’s death are currently on trial in federal court for violating Floyd’s civil rights.
 Those three officers are also slated to stand trial in Hennepin County later this year for aiding and abetting Floyd’s murder.